 Area What Description Who Timeframe Planning Club Strategic Plans Develop strategic plans to help strengthen the long-term sustainability of the Clubs who use Deakin Reserve.
 The plans should examine factors such as volunteer involvement, changing community needs and demands, financial sustainability, long term location and facility needs.
-Sporting Clubs located at Deakin Reserve in partnership with Sporting Associations and GSCC 1 Governance, management and operations Deakin Reserve Advisory Committee Review the Terms of Reference for the Advisory Committee and ensure membership of the Committee is consistent with other Council Advisory Committees and Committees of Management.
-A key outcome will be to include representatives from each of the Deakin Reserve user groups on the Advisory Committee and reduce the number of members to eight.
-GSCC 1 Diversity of Use Through tenancy arrangements require the sporting clubs using Deakin Reserve to actively provide opportunities for participation by juniors, females and culturally diverse communities.
-GSCC 1 Maintain Deakin Reserve as a 5-star sports facility Ensure budget allocations support the continued maintenance of Deakin Reserve as a 5-star sports facility.
+Sporting Clubs located at Deakin Reserve in partnership with Sporting Associations and GSCC 1 Governance, management and operations management actively provide opportunities for participation by juniors, females and culturally GSCC 1 Maintain Deakin Reserve as a 5-star sports facility Ensure budget allocations support the continued maintenance of Deakin Reserve as a 5-star sports facility.
 GSCC Ongoing Open facilities to casual use Investigate the opportunity to make change facilities and toilets available for informal use, for example, personal trainers, people walking etc. GSCC 1 Shared and multi- use facilities Actively pursue opportunities to implement shared use of club room and change room facilities by the football and netball clubs and cricket clubs who make use of Deakin Reserve.
 GSCC and Sporting Clubs located at Deakin Reserve 2 Investigate alternate training venue In consultation with sporting clubs, examine options for an alternate training venue for clubs who use Deakin Reserve and other sportsgrounds in Greater Shepparton, particularly during the winter season or when major external events are occurring.
 Careful consideration should be given to how existing alternate venues established by Council can be improved to better meet the needs of sporting clubs eg: Vibert Reserve and McGuire Oval.
 An alternate venue will ideally have the capacity to cater for social functions or dinners, be affordable and provide a genuinely alternate option for sporting clubs both from Deakin Reserve and other sites in Greater Shepparton.
 Greater Shepparton City Council 2